Convertible bond: Reverse convertibles

 Reverse convertibles are a less common variation, mostly issued synthetically.
 They would be opposite of the vanilla structure: the conversion price would act as a knock-in short put option: as the stock price drops below the conversion price the investor would start to be exposed the underlying stock performance and no longer able to redeem at par its bond.
 This negative convexity would be compensated by a usually high regular coupon payment.

 Packaged convertibles

-Packaged convertibles or sometimes "bond + option" structures are simply a straight bonds and a call option/warrant wrapped together.
+Packaged convertibles or sometimes "bond + option" structures are simply a straight bond and a call option/warrant wrapped together.
 Usually the investor would be able to then trade both legs separately.
 Although the initial payoff is similar to a plain vanilla one, the Packaged Convertibles would then have different dynamics and risks associated with them since at maturity the holder would not receive some cash or shares but some cash and potentially some share.
 They would for instance miss the modified duration mitigation effect usual with plain vanilla convertibles structures.